djalbat/occam-grammar-utilities/README.md

 ```
   Y  ::=  "a" | "b" | Y "c" | Y "d" ;
 ```
-This is not really special and is dealt with in a standard manner:
+This is not really a special case as such and is dealt with in a standard way:
 ```
   Y  ::= "a" Y~ | "b" Y~ ;